 Current Land Use

-The Hayden Preserve is composed of primarily wildlife habitat and is occasionally used as a learning preserve, where local environmental science students can practice skills they could use in their careers such as habitat restoration planning, installing wildlife cameras, creating management plans, and making assessments.
-One of the proposed future uses for this property is as a nursery for locally sourced native plants to be used for restoration projects on other VLT preserves.
+The Hayden Preserve is a small 2 acre parcel of land primarily preserved for wildlife habitat and occasionally used as a learning preserve where local students can participate in environmental education activities in an outdoor setting.
+Students practice the skills associated with environmental careers such as habitat restoration, installing wildlife cameras, creating open space management plans, and making environmental assessments.
+In the future, the property may also serve as a nursery for locally sourced native plants to be used for restoration projects on other VLT preserves.

 Aerial imagery before (above) and after (below) the Winter 2017 Thomas Fire